drewbelf/markdown-cv/index.md

 ### articles & essays

-Of Denis Edwards, *Deep Incarnation: God’s Redemptive Suffering with Creatures* (Orbis Books, 2019), in Anglican Theological Review (forthcoming).
+Of Denis Edwards, *Deep Incarnation: God’s Redemptive Suffering with Creatures* (Orbis Books, 2019), in *Anglican Theological Review* (forthcoming).

 `2019`
-“Trinity and Creation: *Vestigia Trinitatis* in Alexander of Hales’s *Glossa Sententiarum*.”
-The Cord 69, no. 1 (2019): 4–8.
+“Trinity and Creation: *Vestigia Trinitatis* in Alexander of Hales’s *Glossa Sententiarum*.” *The Cord* 69, no. 1 (2019): 4–8.

 `2017`
-“The Latest in St. Bonaventure Scholarship: When Emerging and Senior Scholars Meet.”
-The Cord 67, no. 3 (2017): 20–22.
+“The Latest in St. Bonaventure Scholarship: When Emerging and Senior Scholars Meet.” *The Cord* 67, no. 3 (2017): 20–22.

 `2014`
-“Raining on the Absurd: Entering into Solitude with Thomas Merton.”
-The Reed 16 (2014): 35–45.
+“Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed*d 16 (2014): 35–45.

 ### academic presentations